What to know about TSA PreCheck® military benefits

 TSA PreCheck for veterans

-TSA PreCheck for veterans is only available through the traditional civilian process — veterans must apply online and then complete their enrollment in person.
+TSA PreCheck for veterans is only available through the traditional civilian process—veterans must apply online and then complete their enrollment in person.
 This is because once you leave the military, you're no longer subject to periodic reinvestigations.
 Veterans will undergo the same fingerprinting and background check as other civilians.

 TSA PreCheck for military family members

-When it comes to children of military veterans, however, accompanying family members aged 12 and under can use TSA PreCheck if they are traveling with a service member.
+However, accompanying family members aged 12 and under can use TSA PreCheck if they are traveling with a service member.
 If the child is 12 or under and flying without the active-duty service member, they cannot use TSA PreCheck.
 Children do have the option to apply for the program on their own with permission of a legal parent or guardian.

 In summary